Different Types of Aggregate, Their Uses, and Sizes

 Sand

-• Superficial deposits, laid down by rivers in the last two million years, are found in the bottom of river valleys or former riverbeds, or forming terraces higher up the valley sides.
-These sources are clean with low silt and clay content.
-Superficial deposits laid down by glacial meltwaters are often associated with boulder clay and contain a higher silt and clay component.
+• Superficial deposits - These are recent deposits formed by rivers within the last two million years, located in river valleys or elevated terraces.
+These deposits are generally clean with low silt and clay content.
+Deposits from glacial meltwaters may contain higher levels of silt and clay.

-• Bedrock deposits occur as bedded formations from the Permian to Paleogene geological eras.
+• Bedrock deposits - These are older formations dating from the Permian to Paleogene periods, offering different properties compared to superficial deposits.

-Sand screening plant - separating by particle size (source Centristic)
+Sand screening plant - seperating by particle size (source Centristic)

-Sand for construction is defined by particle size rather than mineral composition.
+Sand used in construction is categorised by particule size rather than mineral composition:

 Image-6-(1).JPG